 \subsection{Fabrication and tunability}

-All the metasurface filters that we presented were based on a layered topology with metallic sheets sandwiched between dielectric layers.
-This layered form was chosen, because it has the great advantage of allowing easy fabrication.
-Especially in the cases where patterning is only on the metallic sheets, these metasurfaces can be manufactured even with widespread printed-circuit board (pcb) techniques.
-In fact, all designed ISFs presented in this article used dielectrics with permittivities less than $11.2$, which is roughly the upper limit for (typically $\text{Al}_2 \text{O}_3$-based) low-loss materials compatible with pcbs.
-Furthermore, the clear separation between metallic sheets allows them to be connected to separate electrodes, where voltage can be applied to potentially tune the permittivity of the intermediate dielectrics, if those are chosen to be tunable materials (liquid crystals, ferro-electrics etc.)~\cite{ahmed2015tunableMat}.
+All the metasurface filters that we have presented are based on a layered topology with metallic sheets sandwiched between dielectric layers.
+This layered form is chosen because it has the great advantage of allowing easy fabrication.
+Especially in the cases where patterning is only on the metallic sheets, these metasurfaces can be manufactured even with widespread printed-circuit board (PCB) techniques.
+In fact, all designed SFs presented in this article used dielectrics with permittivities less than $11.2$, which is roughly the upper limit for low-loss (typically $\text{Al}_2 \text{O}_3$-based, $\mathrm{tan}\delta\lesssim0.0025$) materials compatible with PSBs.
+Furthermore, the clear separation between metallic sheets allows them to be connected to separate electrodes, where voltage can be applied to potentially tune the permittivity of the intermediate dielectrics, if those are chosen to be tunable materials (liquid crystals, ferroelectrics etc.)~\cite{ahmed2015tunableMat}.
 Previous attempts at elliptic filters have usually employed topologies with shunt metal paths connecting different metal sections within the metasurface, which hinders both these benefits~\cite{luo2007design, lv2019wide, li2013synthesis}.